Mindful-AI-Assistants/5-social-buzz-ai--Natural_Language_Processing-NL-Class_2/README.md

 <br>

-- [**Why?**]() Computers need numbers for everything.
+- [**Why ?**]() Computers need numbers for everything.
 Embeddings are like secret codes for words—each word gets its own code!

-- [**What is it?**]() We use special files or libraries to get these codes and can ask things like “who is most similar to king,” or do word puzzles.
+- [**What is it ?**]() We use special files or libraries to get these codes and can ask things like “who is most similar to king,” or do word puzzles.

 - [**Code:**]()